rassamyjs/rassamyjs-dashboard.io/_posts/2020-09-24-build-project-1.md

 ## Why Beer?

-It is not healthy to sit on a chair and all day and night.
+It isn't healthy to sit on a chair and all day and night.
 Once you start dreaming about your code, it's over.
 Your life is now consumed in the life of code.
 Being consumed in code can be a positive or negative depending on if you have fun or are struggling.
 You should get a change of pace and get your mind off of code.